Okay, y’all…this review/recap is late as all hell, but it’s finally here. Let’s do the damn thing.

 The Fraser/Murray clan leaves and makes camp nearby, trying to figure out a way to get Roger back.
 While they’re settling down for the night, they’re ambushed by a few rogue Mohawk tribesmen.
 The woman leading the attack demands the stone.
 Claire offers to trade the stone for Roger.
 The woman refuses without a fight.
 Claire asks why the stone is so important to her and her people, and the woman sits down with the family and explains.

 Long ago, there was a Mohawk named Otter Tooth that arrived from the future.
 He preached to the tribe that the Native American people will be near extinct and white people must die, before they kill the tribesmen.
 He would paint himself and dance war dances in front of a fire.
-Some people in the tribe followed his word and would scalp white people, bringing the scalps back to the village.
+Some people in the tribe followed his word and scalped white people, bringing the scalps back to the village.
 The Mohawk became frightened, believing that Otter Tooth would cause soldiers to come to the village looking for vengeance, eventually bringing about the destruction of the tribe.
 The chief at the time banished Otter Tooth, but he kept returning, preaching to the tribe not to trust white folks.
-However, the Mohawk kept turning him away (sounds like almost the same story with the bear guy in the Cherokee tribe).
+However, the Mohawk kept turning him away (almost sounds like the same story with the bear guy in the Cherokee tribe).
 After realizing that Otter Tooth refused to leave them alone, the Mohawk sentenced him to death.
 Otter Tooth escaped, but the tribe found him and executed him, cutting off his head, so they could no longer hear his warnings about Native American people being forgotten.
-After executing Otter Tooth, The Mohawk buried his head far away from the camp…but his warnings about how the Native Americans’ bleak future stayed in their minds.
+After executing Otter Tooth, The Mohawk buried his head far away from the camp…but his warnings about the Native Americans’ bleak future stayed in their minds.

 If you know the true story of the man in this GIF, you know there’s all kinds of irony here.